 6. Zoomy Microscope (BUY)

 Finally, the former science teacher in me must recommend a learning toy that I want to buy for every single kid.
 The Zoomy Microscope puts amazing technology in the hands of kids to investigate anything they want.
 You might remember bringing silly objects to school just to investigate them under a microscope, like cereal or leaves from the yard.
-Now kids have the power to look deeper at any object of their choosing on their own time, and with much more accuracy than what we ever had in the primary school laboratory.
+Now kids have the power to look deeper at any object of their choosing on their own time, and with much more accuracy than what we ever had in the high school laboratory.
 Instead of sending your kids to Wikipedia for the answer, just tell them to find it themselves with science discovery tools like this one!

 *This post was sponsored by Nintendo